yuhang2685/Demo-SpringBoot-WebApp/README.md

 Big Picture:
 - In localhost:8080/home.jsp we fill-in a form and submit the request, which contains all fields for an user profile object.
-  Then it directs the request to the controller;
+  Spring directs the request to the controller;
 - Alternatively we can directly input the url as localhost:8080/createProfile appended with object fields, then it directs the request to the controller;
 - In ProfileController.java resides the controller with methods to handle particular requests.